 Tera Hunter is a professor of history and African American studies at Princeton University.
 She has taught courses throughout her career on African American, southern, labor, and women's history.
-She is the author of Bound in Wedlock: Slave and Free Black Marriage in the Nineteenth Century (2017), winner of the OAH Mary Nickliss Prize in U.S. Women’s and/or Gender History, and To 'Joy My Freedom: Southern Black Women's Lives and Labors after the Civil War (1997), which also received several prizes, including the Southern Historical Association's H. L. Mitchell Award.
+She is the author of Bound in Wedlock: Slave and Free Black Marriage in the Nineteenth Century (2017) - winner of the OAH Mary Nickliss Prize in U.S. Women’s and/or Gender History, the AHA Joan Kelly Memorial Prize for women's history and/or feminist theory, and the AHA Littleton-Griswold Prize in US Law and society - and To 'Joy My Freedom: Southern Black Women's Lives and Labors after the Civil War (1997), which also received several prizes, including the Southern Historical Association's H. L. Mitchell Award.
 Hunter is a coeditor of Dialogues of Dispersal: Gender, Sexuality, and African Diasporas (2004) and African American Urban Studies: Perspectives from the Colonial Period to the Present (2004).

 Click here for more information about Tera Hunter.